msse-chem-280-2024/msse-chem-280-2024.github.io/day6/group-assignment.md

 This is a group project, to be written in C++.
-The group should discuss the answers to the questions below and write their answers in the `lastname_firstname_discussion.md` file from the previous section.
+The group should discuss the answers to the questions below and write their answers in the individual `lastname_firstname_discussion.md` files from the previous section.

 The best way to do this assignment is for one person to share their screen and write the code while discussing the questions; the rest of the group